plod111/CS709_LOCAL_ASYNC/README.md

 * renamed App to SongPlayer - this is now the FX application - run this iwth one single CL arg - the songDetails file.
 * Added header comments everywhere.
 * Reworekd and cleaned up the Application code - moved main method to top.
 Grouped all methods per functionality and moved towards bottom.
-* Adjusted some GUI stuff
+* Adjusted some GUI stuff.

 ##### <u>Dec 16,17, 2023</u>